 1. How do laser Resurfacing and Acne treatments prevent acne and treat acne scars?

-Laser Resurfacing and Acne treatment is best for acne scars, atrophic scars, and wrinkles by stimulating neocollagenesis.
-Our non-ablative laser resurfacing uses heat to stimulate collagen regeneration resulting in improved skin tone and elasticity.
-It eliminates superficial damaged skin cells thus preventing another breakout, and at this rate of renewal, it gradually lightens dark spots.
+Laser Resurfacing and Acne treatment is suitable for acne scars, atrophic scars, and wrinkles by stimulating the formation of new collagen.
+Our non-ablative laser resurfacing uses heat to stimulate collagen regeneration and improve skin tone and elasticity.
+It eliminates superficial damaged skin cells which aids in preventing another breakout, and at this rate of renewal, dark spots will eventually become lighter.

 2. Who are suitable patients for laser skin resurfacing?

 The treatment is suited best for those people who have acne scars, uneven skin pigmentation, fine lines or wrinkles around the eyes, forehead or mouth.
 It is not advised for those who have heavily pigmented skin, although there are other skin resurfacing options for such cases.

 3. What can I expect from this treatment?